minbrowser/min/README.md

 ## Installing

-If you just want to run Min, you can download binaries [here](https://github.com/minbrowser/min/releases).
+To run a prebuilt version, download one of the binaries [here](https://github.com/minbrowser/min/releases).
+If you want to build Min yourself, see the "Building" section below.

 ## Developing